IBM-ITOAdev/Log-Analysis-Visualizations/README.md

 ## Hacks:

-* Hate the color scheme for the OOTB heat map?
+* 10/1/15: Hate the color scheme for the OOTB heat map?
 I sure do!
 Use this updated heatmap.json chartspec to get a more proper heat map color scheme with the normal green to red transitions.

+## Resources:

+* There are many references on the net related to RAVE visualizations used within Cognos.
+Be cautious here as I'm not sure of the versions of RAVE used and how those might work or not within Log Analysis.
+When I find some appropriate resources I'll add them here.